 Telemetry Changes for Load Resources with UFR

 One key issue involved in integrating Load Resources armed with high-set Under Frequency Relays (UFRs) into RT Co-optimization will be the practicality and necessity of arming/disarming the UFRs based on RRS awards.
 If determined to be impractical or infeasible, then these Load Resources would be ineligible to actively participate in the RT Market; instead their AS responsibilities originating from DAM, Trades, etc. would not be re-cleared in the RT Market —and they would effectively become price takers in the RT Market.
 This requires further discussion by ERCOT staff and stakeholders.

+(Calpine Comment: We should probably default to exempting LRs with UFR obligated to RRS from RTC.
+Although the technology of remote control of the relays is mature, the more you test/manipulate relays the more the probabilities are raised that misoperations will occur.
+Allowing for arming and disarming also assumes that communications through SCADA to the relay is foolproof.
+Change of obligation on a five-minute basis may bring out the worst in SCADA systems and associated communications systems.)

 Update based on SAWG discussions: